Vivian Wu: Career

-Wu gained some critical acclaim after appearing in The Joy Luck Club (1993) directed by Wayne Wang, and playing the leading role in the erotic drama film The Pillow Book (1996).
+Wu gained some critical acclaim after appearing in The Joy Luck Club (1993), directed by Wayne Wang, and playing the leading role in the erotic drama film The Pillow Book (1996).
 Wu also played Mitsu in the 1993 film Teenage Mutant Ninja Turtles III.
-She played historical figure of Soong Mei-ling in the 1997 historical drama film The Soong Sisters, and The Founding of a Republic (2009) and well as on 2011 television series Departed Heroes.
+She portrayed the historical figure of Soong Mei-ling in the films The Soong Sisters (1997) and The Founding of a Republic (2009), as well as the 2011 television series Departed Heroes.
+As May-Lin Eng in Eve and the Fire Horse (2005), Wu received a Genie Award nomination.

-Beside films, Wu has also worked in television, making guest appearances in shows, such as The Untouchables, L.A.
+Beside films, Wu has worked in television, making guest appearances in shows such as The Untouchables, L.A.
 Law, Tales from the Crypt, Highlander: The Series, JAG, Murder, She Wrote, F/X: The Series, ER, and Ghost Whisperer.
+She was one of the original four judges of Hunan TV's World's Got Talent.

-She also starred in the live action video game Supreme Warrior (1994).
-As May–Lin Eng in Eve and the Fire Horse (2005), Wu received a Genie Award nomination.
-She also appeared in the video game Indiana Jones and the Emperor's Tomb as Mei Ying.
-She is one of the original four judges of Hunan TV's Worlds's Got Talent.
+Wu also starred in the live action video game Supreme Warrior (1994) and appeared in the video game Indiana Jones and the Emperor's Tomb as Mei Ying.

-In 2020, Wu made her return to Hollywood productions after nearly 25 years, with a starring role as Chinese astronaut Lu Wang, in the Netflix science fiction drama Away opposite Hilary Swank.
+In 2020, Wu made her return to Hollywood productions after nearly 25 years with a starring role as Chinese astronaut Lu Wang in the Netflix science fiction drama Away opposite Hilary Swank.